Conquest of Shu by Wei

 The Conquest of Shu by Wei was a military campaign launched by the dynastic state of Cao Wei against its rival Shu Han in late 263 during the Three Kingdoms period of China.
-The campaign culminated in the fall of Shu Han and the tripartite equilibrium maintained in China for over 40 years since the end of the Eastern Han dynasty in 220.
-The conquest laid the foundation for an eventual reunified China under the Western Jin dynasty in 280.
+The campaign culminated in the fall of Shu Han and the tripartite equilibrium maintained in China for 43 years since the end of the Eastern Han dynasty in 220.
+The conquest laid the foundation for an eventual reunified China under the Western Jin dynasty in 280, 17 years after the fall of Shu.

 Background

 The Three Kingdoms in 262, on the eve of the conquest of Shu by Wei.

 Following the end of the Eastern Han dynasty in 220, three contending states emerged in China and fought for control over the territories of the former Han Empire.
 Among the three, Wei was the most powerful one in terms of military prowess, economic resources, manpower and geographical size.
 The other two, Shu and Wu, re-established their alliance against Wei in 223.

 Between 228 and 234, the Shu regent Zhuge Liang, who advocated an aggressive foreign policy towards Wei, launched a series of five military campaigns (known as the "Northern Expeditions") to attack Wei territories in Yong and Liang provinces (covering parts of present-day Gansu and Shaanxi).
 The ultimate goal of the campaigns was to clear the path for Shu forces to capture the Wei capital, Luoyang, and restore the Han dynasty.
 All the campaigns turned out unsuccessful.
 After Zhuge Liang died in 234, his successors Jiang Wan and Fei Yi adopted a more defensive stance against Wei and focused on policies promoting internal development and stability in Shu.
 However, between 240 and 262, the Shu general Jiang Wei followed up on Zhuge Liang's legacy by launching another 11 military campaigns against Wei.
 However, each campaign was ultimately aborted due to inadequate food supplies, heavy losses on the battlefield, or other reasons.
 The campaigns not only severely depleted Shu's already limited resources and took a heavy toll on Shu's population, but also resulted in much public resentment against Jiang Wei.

 In the meantime, the Wei general Sima Yi came to power after staging a successful coup d'état in 249.
 After his death in 251, his eldest son Sima Shi succeeded him as regent and consolidated power and control over the Wei government.
 In 254, Sima Shi deposed the Wei emperor Cao Fang, who tried to seize back power from him, and installed Cao Mao on the throne.
 Following Sima Shi's death in 255, his younger brother Sima Zhao became the new regent and continued to monopolise power in Wei.
 In 260, Cao Mao attempted to launch a coup d'état to overthrow Sima Zhao but failed and lost his life.
 Cao Huan, who succeeded Cao Mao as the Wei emperor, remained a puppet ruler under Sima Zhao's influence and control.